 Te Whariki & Our Kids Curriculum

-Curriculum represents everything at Our Kids centres that impacts children’s development, learning and well-being.
-It covers activities and learning paths children initiate themselves, daily rituals and routines, and other learning experiences planned by our teachers.
+Curriculum represents everything at Our Kids Early Learning Centres that impact children’s development, learning, and well-being.
+It covers activities and learning paths that children initiate themselves, daily rituals and routines, and other learning experiences planned by our teachers.

-Our goal is to encourage a life-long love of learning and we facilitate this through open ended play.
-As children discover the magic in learning at this early age they’re set up to cope with the diverse challenges of life, including the more immediate challenge of starting school.
+Our goal is to encourage a life-long love of learning, and we facilitate this through open-ended play.
+As children discover the magic in learning at this early age, they’re set up to cope with the diverse challenges of life.
+This includes the more immediate challenge of starting primary school.